 Wolfgang Gatterbauer, Cody Dunne, H.V.
 Jagadish, Mirek Riedewald

-Discusses the principles of relational query visualization and its potential for simplifying user interactions with relational data
+Discusses principles for relational query visualization and potential of visual representations for simplifying the user interactions with relational data.

 Sara Di Bartolomeo, Mirek Riedewald, Wolfgang Gatterbauer, and Cody Dunne